 If you hold a Working Holiday (subclass 417) or Work and Holiday (subclass 462) visa, you can do any kind of work over the course of your 12-month stay in Australia.
-However, the conditions of your visa limit you to a maximum period of 6 months’ work with any one employer.
+There are limitations on the timeframe you may work with any one employer.

 Visa conditions 8547 – 6 month work limitation.

 WHM visa holders do not need permission to work for an employer from 1 July 2023 to 31 December 2023 regardless of any work done for the same employer before 1 July 2023.

 If a WHM visa holder wishes to work for the same employer longer than 6 months, from 1 January 2024 they will need to request permission from the Department.
 Further information on this process will be available shortly.

 This change allows Working Holiday Makers (WHMs) to work with any one employer for the duration of their visa without requesting permission, and any work that is carried out before

 1 July 2023 will not be counted towards the 6-month limitation period.
 This means that from 1 July 2023 onwards, WHMs may work for any employer for up to an additional 6 months even if they worked for that same employer before 1 July 2023.